powderblue/curl/README.md

 ### Setting Custom cURL Request Options

 By default, redirects will be followed.
-You can disable this by setting:
+You can disable this with:

 ```php
 $curl->follow_redirects = false;